 On Valentine’s day in 2007, David proposed to Suzanne and they married that September.

 There are so many hobbies out there to choose from.
 If you have an interest – no matter how vague, why not follow it up by joining a group?

 For example, if you like dance, why not join a class like tango or salsa?
 Of course, it does take a certain amount of confidence to turn up to a new class alone, but you’ll soon realise you’re not the only one.

 Britain’s towns and cities are brimming with life, and not everyone is coupled up or secure in a tight group of friends.
 There is always room to make new friends or meet new lovers – you just have to put yourself out there.

 If you’re struggling to find the time, confidence or motivation to start a new hobby, then you could benefit from speaking with a life coach.
 To find out more, please visit our new Hobbies page.

 View and comment on the original Guardian article.

-Find a life coach that can help with Hobbies
+Find a life coach who offers advice on Hobbies

 or try our advanced search